Ziddykins/LegendOfAetheria/README.md

 # Getting Started

-The recommended method for getting this up and running is using the [AutoInstaller](#AutoInstaller), however step-by-step Manual instructions will be covered later.
+The recommended method to install and configure LoA is by using the auto-installer, however, the auto installer is pretty hefty and a work-in-progress.
+You may find it easier to go through the manual steps provided below if you find yourself running into issues with the autoinstaller.
+Please report any bugs found and they will be addressed.

 ## Download